Skip to main content

 openstack network agent add network $target_dhcp_id $network --dhcp

-doneStep 2: Stop services on the removed host#
+Step 3: Stop services on the removed host

 With resources reallocated, we can stop all containers on the host to be removed:

-kolla-ansible stop -i multinode --yes-i-really-really-mean-it --limit <host>Step 3: Remove the host from the Ansible inventory#
+kolla-ansible stop -i multinode --yes-i-really-really-mean-it --limit <host>

 Edit your inventory file (multinode) and remove or comment out the lines referring to the host being retired.

-Step 4: Reconfigure the remaining controllers#
+Step 5: Reconfigure the remaining controllers

-Extra care with RabbitMQ#
+Extra care with RabbitMQ

 As with addition, RabbitMQ deserves special attention.
 There are indications that, even after removing the node from the inventory and reconfiguring, RabbitMQ might still list the removed node in the cluster.
 This can cause connectivity issues.